Manaslu circuit trek 2023 updated | Everything you need to know about

 The prices in the menu will increase as you go up.
 On average you will be spending USD 5 – 6 per meal and drinks are extra.

-Most of the teahouses on the trail are quite basic but neat and clean.
+Most of the teahouses on the Manaslu circuit trek are quite basic but neat and clean.
 The rooms come with twin beds and a shared toilet.
 Mattress, pillow, blanket are provided but you can bring sleeping bags for your own extra comfort.
 On average, expect to pay USD 5 per night for accommodation.

 There are a couple of “luxury” stay you can find in Namrung and Samar Gaun, where the rooms are fancier, warmer and come with attached bathroom.
 The room rates for these places are somewhere between USD 10 – 25 per night.